OSC/ood-documentation/source/installation/resource-manager/kubernetes.rst

   chmod 0600 /etc/ood/config/image-registry.json

-Once the registry JSON is created you must configure ``/etc/ood/config/hooks.env`` so OnDemand knows how to bootstrap user namespaces with the ability to pull from this registry:
+Once the registry JSON is created you must configure ``/etc/ood/config/hooks.env`` so OnDemand knows how to bootstrap a user's namespaces with the ability to pull from this registry:

 .. code-block:: sh